lblod/app-lblod-harvester/rfcs/ldes-based-harvesting.md

 ### updated process
 In the updated process, a LDES client will be polling each feed continuously.
 Since the feeds are configurable through the frontend we need to spin up the clients dynamically.
 I'd propose using the existing [ldes-consumer-manager](https://github.com/redpencilio/ldes-consumer-manager) for this.

 The client will insert new publications into a specific graph for each ldes client / entrypoint.
 A second process would have to act on those insertions.
-I propose a service that monitors the graphs and creates new jobs and a fixed schedule.
+I propose a service that monitors the graphs and creates new jobs on a fixed schedule.
 This allows for a generic approach, mostly compatible with the existing setup.

 The service would query the graphs each 10 minutes and
 - search for any publications not linked to a job